 Intranet software that draws from content management systems can similarly keep communications flexible and inboxes easier to manage, especially if project teams aren’t all working in the same location.

-Case tracking software can not only improve communications, but make progress (or lack thereof) more clear to you.
+Case tracking software can not only improve communications but make progress (or lack thereof) more clear to you.
 This, along with bulk SMS messaging, can be of value to businesses where customer service is of great importance.
 If you’re certain implementing SMS would help here, you can get Plivo now.

 Finally, make sure you’re getting the most out of popular tools like Dropbox, Skype, Google Drive, and any chat clients employees use.
-One may have become redundant, and another – especially file sharing services – may need to be reorganized.
+One may have become redundant, and another – especially file-sharing services – may need to be reorganized.

 The Bottom Line:

 A successful business runs on effective communication.
-If everyone isn’t appropriately plugged in, deadlines get knocked back, recent hires become more difficult to train, and employees spend more time catching up than they do completing tasks.
+If everyone isn’t appropriately plugged in, deadlines get knocked back, recent hires become more difficult to train, and employees spend more time catching up than they do complete tasks.
 All of this places your communication system among the single most beneficial areas you can focus on to take your company to the next level.